ousmane30/Freeliving/README.md

   - model : here we have severals model like: ML,LASSO,TREE,SVM : and several matrics : MSE,ME

 # folder excel_file
-   -here we have several statistical data
+  - here we have several statistical data
 # folder result_slide
-   -here we have some slide presentations
+  - here we have some slide presentations
 # folder updrs
-   -here we have the updrs scores of parts 1,2 and 3
+  - here we have the updrs scores of parts 1,2 and 3